MCresearch/Candela/README.md

     - `id1` Name of the first type of atom of the pdf.
 For example, for $g_{OH}(r)$, `id1` is O.

     - `id2` Name of the second type of atom of the pdf.
 For example, for $g_{OH}(r)$, `id2` is H.
 - **hbs** <a id="hbs"></a> Hydrogen bond (HB) analysis.
-Multiple properties are calculated, among which the most used ones are HB number statistics (at the end of `running0.log`) and proton transfer (PT) time record (`trans.dat`, only for `system` is `hydroxide` or `hydronium`).
+Multiple properties are calculated, among which the most used ones are HB number statistics (at the end of `running0.log`) and proton transfer (PT) time record (`trans.dat`, only for `system` as `hydroxide` or `hydronium`).
 Another important function in this module is

     ```cpp
     void HBs::setup_water(const Cell &cel, Water *water)
     ```

-    The function is called in EVERY analysis involving water to set up the `water` instance, recording multiple information of each water molecule, including O, H indexes, O-H distance, accepted/donated water index, accepted/donated angle and so on.
+    The function is called in EVERY analysis involving water to set up the `water` instance, recording multiple information of each water molecule, including O, H indexes, O-H distance, accepted/donated water index, accepted/donated angle and so on (For stored information in detail, refer to [Basic classes in Candela](#Basic-classes-in-Candela)).
 The following parameters are additionlly needed for setting up `water` instance.

     - `rcut_oo` The radial cutoff for hydrogen-bonded water molecules.
 The default value is 3.5 (Angstroms), following Luzar et al., 379, 55, Nature (1996).